-But . . . if you are a third grade teacher looking for fun, engaging lessons that are easy to prep and deliver and that include everything you need to teach math, I have a surprise for you!
+But . . . if you are a looking for fun, engaging lessons that are easy to prep and deliver and that include everything you need to teach math, I have a great news for you!

 Each unit also comes with a board game and task cards!
 And, of course, there is an assessment with questions modeled on various state standardized tests.
 Each assessment also comes with a rubric that makes it is easy to see which skills students have mastered.

 We designed these units to create a comprehensive math curriculum.
-They truly have everything you need to teach math.
 And the variety of activities in these math units are perfect for math workshop.
 You’ve got a ready to go mini-lesson, lessons for small group instruction, a variety of activities that you can use for independent work and centers, and exit tickets for share time.